BSChad/boston-gamedev-week/_events/godotcon.md

    link: "https://talks.godotengine.org/godotcon-us-2025/cfp"
 ---

-Get your Godot on at tge Microsoft NERD for talks, workshops, and networking.
+Get your Godot on at the Microsoft NERD for three days of talks, workshops, and networking.
+Brought to you by The Godot Foundation and the Boston Godot User Group, this is a ticketed event.

 - **Godot Foundation** is a non-profit dedicated to maintaining the open source Godot Engine.

+- **Boston Godot User Group**, BoGo for short, is a monthly meetup dedicated to helping Godot users to connect and learn.
+Each month we do talks, show off our work, and eat pizza.